Learn how to make a large paper mache planet Earth with this easy-to-follow tutorial.

 Applying the Paper Mache

-Continue this until you have covered the balloon only leaving a small opening where the balloon is tied.
+Continue until you have covered the balloon, leaving only a small opening where the balloon is tied.

-After the first layer is applied, let it sit and dry completely.
+After the first layer is applied, let it sit and dry thoroughly.

 Repeat the process 3 times.
 Add masking tape to your dried project each time in between layers.

 For the final layer, I added about 1/3 cup of wood glue to the paste.
-I removed the balloon after the third layer.
+After the third layer, I removed the balloon.
 See the video tutorial above.

 Painting the Paper Mache Planet Earth

 Next, I painted the land areas with green acrylic paint.
-Once the first layer of paint is dry you will want to add a second coat of paint for the best results.
+Once the first layer of paint is dry, you will want to add a second coat of paint to achieve the best results.

 Finally, I used brown chalk pastels and a wet paintbrush to add color to the land areas.
 This step is totally optional.
 Your globe will look great with or without it.